defund12/defund12.org/_emails/us/california/santacruz.md

   I call on you to slash the SCPD budget and instead use those extraordinary resources to help our homeless community members and solve the affordability crisis.
 I implore you to give every member of our community experiencing homelessness a place to call home and the treatment they need before needlessly spending money on a police force that seeks order through force.

   Santa Cruz has long been a leader on progressive issues.
-We can be a leader here, as well, if our you and our other city officials have the courage to step up.
+We can be a leader here, as well, if you and our other city officials have the courage to step up.

   Sincerely,